Bounds on Average Effects in Discrete Choice Panel Data Models: Introduction

 Notice also that there are interesting models that do not require estimation of any common parameters $\beta$.
-A prominent example is the binary choice random coefficient model, which has been used in \cite{BC07, BC10, BC14} to incorporate richer forms of heterogeneity; see Example~\ref{ex:rclogit} below, and our discussion in Section~\ref{sect:setcomparison}.
+A prominent example is the binary choice random coefficient model, which allows for richer forms of heterogeneity than the classical fixed effects specification; see Example~\ref{ex:rclogit} below and our discussion in Section~\ref{sect:setcomparison}.
+An alternative approach to such models uses finite discrete mixtures \citep{BC07, BC10, BC14}, for which \citet{BC13} establish identification conditions in terms of the number of time periods and mixture components.
+Our framework accommodates both continuous and discrete specifications for the distribution of unobserved heterogeneity.

-The rest of the paper is organized as follows: The main idea of our approach is introduced in Section \ref{sect:bounds}.
-Section~\ref{sec:illustration} provides some illustrations of the main idea, including some comparison of our outer bounds to the sharp identified set.
-The actual construction of our bounds in general models is explained in Section~\ref{sect:boundconstruction}.
-Section \ref{sect:betahat} provides general inference methods and asymptotic theory.
-Sections \ref{sect:simulations} and \ref{sect:empiricalanalysis} provide a simulation study and present our empirical illustration, respectively.
-Section \ref{sect:conclusion} concludes.
-All proofs are in the Appendix.
+The rest of the paper is organized as follows: The main idea of our approach is introduced in Section~\ref{sect:bounds}.
+Section~\ref{sect:boundconstruction} presents the general construction of our bounds, including the linear programs used to obtain them.
+Section~\ref{sec:illustration} provides further discussion of the bounds, including an illustrative example and comparisons to the sharp identified set.
+Section~\ref{sect:betahat} addresses inference when common parameters must be estimated, providing two approaches for constructing asymptotically valid confidence intervals.
+Sections~\ref{sect:simulations} and~\ref{sect:empiricalanalysis} present simulation evidence and an empirical application to female labor force participation, respectively.
+Section~\ref{sect:conclusion} concludes.
+Proofs and additional results are provided in the Supplementary Appendix.